irtazaaslam/LangChain-Demo-using-OpenAI-API/README.md

-# LangChain-Demo-using-OpenAI-API
+## LangChain-Demo-using-OpenAI-API
-A customized chatbot using streamlit
+This is a LangChain Demo using OpenAI API for betting understanding of Large Language Models.
+We have created a customized chatbot using Streamlit.